MocanuPaulC/QuantumComputing/articles/quantum-autoencoder/quantum-autoencoder.md

 ## Conclusion

 This technology is still in its infancy and has a long way to go before it can be used in a practical setting.
 However, it is a very promising technology and has the potential to revolutionize the field of data compression.
 Quantum autoencoders are a very exciting area of research and have the potential to be a game-changer in the field of quantum machine learning.
-We unfortunately were not able to test this on a real quantum computer, but we are confident that the results would have been much better.
+We unfortunately were not able to test this on a real quantum computer, but we are confident that, with the appropriate error mitigation techniques, the results would have been much better.

 ## References